West Tennessee History Day

 West Tennessee History Day is sad to have to say good-bye to the extraordinarily capable Caroline Mitchell.
 Having successfully completed her Master's Degree in History with a certificate in Museum Studies, Caroline is moving on to new adventures.
 But in losing Caroline, we gain Micki Kaleta!
-Some of you may have met Micki at our 2012 contest, but for those who didn't, she is working on her PhD in American History at the University of Memphis and, as was the case with Caroline, Micki knows her way around History Day, having been involved in the program for years.
-Please join me in welcoming Micki to our team.
+Some of you may have met Micki at our 2012 and 2013 contests, but for those who didn't, she is working on her PhD in American History at the University of Memphis and, as was the case with Caroline, Micki knows her way around History Day, having been involved in the program for years.

 Shelby County Historical Commission: Top Teacher Award